 Your assignment is to examine your last job or two (or an earlier job) and use the concepts and principles from the Human & Social Capital section of the course to analyze and explain your work experience.
-You will use your prior job as the case material that allows you to demonstrate your understanding of course concepts and principles, drawing on sessions 9 to 16 in which we cover motivation, job and work design, reward systems, managing and appraising performance, making good and timely decisions, and general management.
-Some readings provide specific frameworks for predicting and explaining behavior (e.g. equity theory, job enrichment), while other readings and our executive speakers present concepts and principles that can be applied to a wide range of situations (e.g., the article by Kerr).
+You will use your prior job as the case material that allows you to demonstrate your understanding of course concepts and principles, drawing on sessions 9 to 16 in which we cover motivation, job and work design, reward systems, managing and appraising performance, making good and timely decisions, general management, and architecture and culture.
+Some readings provide specific frameworks for predicting and explaining behavior (e.g. equity theory, job enrichment), while other readings and our executive speaker present concepts and principles that can be applied to a wide range of situations (e.g., the article by Kerr).